mateoagosta/ProyectBackendMovies/README.md

 # ProyectBackendMovies
-Contribuyeron Mateo Agosta y Francisco Ortiz
+Contributors Mateo Agosta and Francisco Ortiz
 DB animes movie whit login and register.
 Boost add to favorite movies, delete and more